apache/couchdb/share/doc/src/api/basics.rst

    ETags have been assigned to a map/reduce group (the collection of views in a single design document).
-Any change to any of the indexes for those views would generate a new ETag for all view URL's in a single design doc, even if that specific view's results had not changed.
+Any change to any of the indexes for those views would generate a new ETag for all view URLs in a single design doc, even if that specific view's results had not changed.